Experience Life in Water

 - We perform multiple underwater clean ups and other volunteering each year to keep our waters and community the best they can be.

 - We donate 1% of our top line revenue to support local and international nonprofits that support and expand our mission with swim lessons, marine life rescue and marine education.
-Our 2020 non-profits include: SeaDoc Society, Highline MaST Aquarium, Project AWARE, SR3 (Sealife Rescue, Rehab and Research) and the Tukwila Pool.
+Our 2020 non-profits include: SeaDoc Society, Highline MaST Aquarium, Sea Shepherd Seattle, SR3 (Sealife Rescue, Rehab and Research) and Black Girls Dive.

 We want everyone to ‘Experience Life in Water’